esoteric-programmer/elvm/README.md

 though much slower.
 Also note, due to limitation of BSD sed, programs cannot output non-ASCII characters and NUL.

-### HeLL

-This backend was contributed by [@esoteric-programmer](https://github.com/esoteric-programmer/).
-HeLL is an assembly language for Malbolge and Malbolge Unshackled.
-Use [LMFAO](https://github.com/esoteric-programmer/LMFAO) to build the Malbolge Unshackled program from HeLL.
-This backend won't be tested by default because Malbolge Unshackled is extremely slow.
-Use

-    $ HELL=1 make hell

-to run them.
-Note you may need to adjust tools/runhell.sh.
-See also the section about Malbolge Unshackled.

 ### Malbolge Unshackled

 This backend was contributed by [@esoteric-programmer](https://github.com/esoteric-programmer/).